hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 2. Connect to the Terraform Enterprise host machine using SSH.

-3. Use the following command to load the new license.
+3. Load the new license.

         $ replicatedctl license-load < /path/to/license.rli